anyaMor/erasmus-sds/README.md

   - Transpose the Learning Agreement document in to a digital format that uses HTML so that this document can be integrated in the remaining project (index.html)

 - Zeynep Endes
-  - Creating the design of the forms (WebApplication10.rar, not yet integrated in the application)
+  - Creating the design of the forms (WebApplication10.rar and  not yet integrated in the application)